 7. Improves their problem-solving abilities

 Even a simple thing such as fetching a toy requires quite a lot of brainwork from your child.
 Solitary play encourages thinking and problem-solving in your child, and they become adept at navigating various obstacles.
+It also helps them develop the quality of persistence and trying different ways of arriving at a solution.

 8. Gives you a break